nismod/digital_comms/README.md

 Description
 ===========
-The **Cambridge Communications Assessment Model** (ccam) is a decision support tool to quantify the performance of national digital infrastructure strategies.
+The **Cambridge Communications Assessment Model** is a decision support tool to quantify the performance of national digital infrastructure strategies for fixed and mobile broadband, using different fixed, wireless and satellite technologies.
+The tool currently consists of two sub-models, one for use with fixed broadband networks, and the other for use with 4G and 5G mobile networks.

-## Citation:
+## Citations:
 ```
-Oughton, E. J. and Frias, Z. (2017) The cost, coverage and rollout implications of 5G infrastructure
+Oughton, E.J. and Frias, Z. (2017) The Cost, Coverage and Rollout Implications of 5G Infrastructure
 in Britain.
-Telecommunications Policy. doi: 10.1016/j.telpol.2017.07.009.
+Telecommunications Policy. https://doi.org/10.1016/j.telpol.2017.07.009.

+Oughton, E.J., Z. Frias, T. Russell, D. Sicker, and D.D.
+Cleevely.
+2018.
+Towards 5G: Scenario-Based Assessment of the Future Supply and Demand for Mobile Telecommunications Infrastructure.
+Technological Forecasting and Social Change, 133 (August): 141–55. https://doi.org/10.1016/j.techfore.2018.03.016.

+Oughton, E.J., Frias, Z., van der Gaast, S. and van der Berg, R. (2019) Assessing the Capacity, Coverage and Cost of 5G Infrastructure Strategies: Analysis of The Netherlands.
+Telematics and Informatics (January). https://doi.org/10.1016/j.tele.2019.01.003.
 ```

 Setup and configuration
 =======================

 All code for **The Cambridge Communications Assessment Model** is written in Python (Python>=3.6) and has a number of dependencies.
 See requirements.txt for a full list.

 Using conda
 -----------

 The recommended installation method is to use `conda<http://www.conda.pydata.org/miniconda.html>`_, which handles packages and virtual environments, along with the conda-forge channel which has a host of pre-built libraries and packages.

 Create a conda environment, using 'digital_comms' as a short reference for digital communications: